Better or Cheaper Alternatives?

 Faculty are concerned about textbook content not quite matching class goals.

 Textbook alternatives offering flexibility, low cost, or both:

-Using relevant writings, images, and media linked to online learning environments including Canvas, Blackboard, D2L, an Auraria Library Guide, or other online syllabus location.
+Using relevant writings, images, and media linked to or embedded in online learning environments including Canvas, Blackboard, D2L, an Auraria Library Guide, or other online syllabus location.
 Consider exploring options in partnership with a campus librarian who can assist in identifying and linking pertinent articles, books, videos, and images.

 A free or low cost textbook available through a reliable supplier.